tekdemo/Motor/README.md

 - `motor.mirror()` lets you write the same value to motors mounted opposite each other.
 This avoids tracking negatives all over your code.
 - `motor.enable()` and `motor.disable()` will halt all future writes to the motor, even if the motor IC does not have hardware disabling.
 Great for emergency functions, error handling, or disarm functions via remote control.
 - `motor.write()` writes motor values according to  `motor.enableCoastMode(boolean)` which lets you change the default brake/coast modes in a single place.
-- `brake()` function accepts optional parameters(`brake(-125)'), allowing you to override enableCoastMode settings for critical movement.
+- `brake()` function accepts optional parameters( `brake(-125)` ), allowing you to override enableCoastMode settings for critical movement.
-- Similarly, `coast()` accepts values for mixed-mode decay.
-However, this mode is not operational on all driver ICs.
+- Similarly, `coast()` accepts values for mixed-mode decay operation, if supported by the driver IC.
 - `motor.read()` reports the last value, reducing variables elsewhere

 ## Extending
 The base class enforces interface compliance, ensuring that any additional motors will be interchangable with existing code.

-In the above example, switching to a new chip can be done by replacing `DualPWM motor(9,10,8);` with  `DVR8837 motor(9,10,8);`, correcting the hardware, and the code will respond identically.
-This makes operating multiple hardware revisions painless.
-This also allows you to create container classes that have one or more Motor instances, that don't rely on any specific implimentation.
-Altering hardware is as simple as a one-line code change.
+In the above example, switching to a new chip in hardware can be done by replacing `DualPWM motor(9,10,8);` with  `DVR8837 motor(9,10,8);`.
+This makes operating and maintining multiple hardware revisions painless.
+This also allows you to create container classes that have one or more Motor instances, without internally relying on specific implimentations.

+## Current Support:
+Partially tested and functional chips:

+	- Generic PWM/PWM/Enable chips
+	- TI DVR8837
+	- TI SN754410NE
+	- ZXBM5210
+	- VNH5019

+Additional ICs planned as they're added to hardware and tested

+	- MOSTFET and BJT arrays, with switching deadband and software shoot-through protection
+	- Generic OutputA/OutputB/PWM ICs
+	- Generic Direction/PWM ICs

+## Known Issues
+	- Handling of Coast mode for dual-PWM profiles is lacking
+	- Coast mode output values aren't sane for some chips.